bencentra/WpfKinectHelper/README.md

 A helper class designed to make working with the Microsoft Kinect in C# WPF Applications a breeze.

+(The Kinect SDK and a Microsoft Kinect are required)

 Made by Ben Centra (bencentra@csh.rit.edu)

 What does it do?